 While the detainee and family members are inclined to file a bond request the same or next day after they retain our legal representation, it is imperative that we submit ample supporting evidence to best position the detainee to receive a bond (and an affordable bond at that!).

-Written by: Liset Lefebvre
+Written By: Attorney Liset Lefebvre

 1 8 C.F.R.
 236.1(c)(8) (1999).